 bubble shooter also released in 2002, but it's rather a sad clone at the start: no more music and complicated decorations, the game is reduced to the essentials, namely the bubbles to knock out, the player's bubble, some animations and the essentials sound effects.
 It works very well too.

-The playing field is different: bubble shooter is targeting the free game market on PC and soon Smartphone.
-Today there are (roughly) 47800000 different versions of bubble shooter, some of which are much more sophisticated.
+The playing field is different: bubble shooter is targeting the free-to-play PC and soon Smartphone gaming market.
+Today, there are (roughly) 47,800,000 different versions of bubble shooter, some of which are much more sophisticated.
 Obviously, for the console and retrogaming side, it's less good, but it's still relaxing, easy to understand and downright addictive, to despair some employers, no doubt.

 The pinball bubble variant

 Among the many clones of Jigsaw Puzzle released in the 1990s, there is one that I find very good.
 Puzzle Uo Poko was released in 1998 on an arcade terminal and then on a smartphone.
 Of course, I recommend the arcade version, for its “infuriating” music, its originality, its friendly noises and its little mascot cat.
-It's bubble shooting, but it happens underwater, hence the relaxing sound effects, which contrast that said with more exalted intonations (“Ready?
-Goooooo”).
-The game uses the pinball principle with a bubble launcher.
-And the bubbles removed are actually air bubbles that release oxygen allowing the little cat to breathe underwater.
-When they burst, there are lots of other little bubbles.
-And it's nice.
+It's bubble shooting, but it happens underwater, hence the relaxing sound effects, which contrast that said with more exalted intonations ("Ready?
+Goooooo").
+The game uses the principle of pinball with a bubble launcher.
+And the eliminated bubbles are actually air bubbles that release oxygen allowing the little cat to breathe underwater.
+When they burst, it makes lots of other little bubbles.
+And it's cool.
 But when the cat dies, it's sad.
-Sensitive souls refrain.
+Sensitive souls abstain.

 The same developer, Cave, continued work with Jigsaw!
 Mushihimetama (2005), even a little more exuberant.
 The sounds of the sea are missing.